Words by: Simon Difford

 • Unlike other bar reviewers, we usually review bars without prior notice of our visit, unless necessitated by restricted entry in venues such as members' bars.
 And we prefer and expect to pay for all our drinks.

 • We focus on the best bars in the world's most visited and influential cities.
 (We haven't made it to or found reviewers in them all yet.)
 The cities selected are influenced by our peers.

 • We consider a bar to be only as good as our worst drink/ experience.
 Even if we've only visited once and had a bad time, then the chances are you'll have a bad drink/experience too.

 • We only review bars, not restaurants.
 In case of doubt, bars welcome drinkers without a requirement to purchase food.

 • We don't review nightclubs and other venues which are more focused on music and dance than drinks.
 (The editor can't and won't dance.)

 • We don't review pop-ups or bars established to only be open for only a short period - we seek the world's truly great bars, bars that strive to last for decades and to be appreciated by successive generations.
 Longevity is ultimately the best test of a bar.

-• We rate bars out of five and score according to our overall experience: drinks, service, ambiance, décor, cleanliness and food.
-Unless a bar has some redeeming feature such as heritage or atmosphere we generally don't write about bars scoring less that 4 out of 5.
+• We rate bars ou- of-five and score according to our overall experience: drinks, service, ambience, décor, cleanliness and food.
+Unless a bar has some redeeming feature such as heritage or atmosphere we generally don't write about bars scoring less than 4-out-of-5.

 • We aim to continually revisit bars to update reviews and amend our rating where appropriate.